firien/pwa/README.md

        ┗ index.pug

 #### Stylesheets
-All sass files will be transpiled to css.
 All css files with be copied.

 #### Javascripts
-All coffee files will be transpiled to js.
 All js files with be copied.

 #### Images
 All images/icon-*.png will be used as icon listings in `manifest.webmanifest` and as `<link rel=apple-touch-icon>`